The Art of Gluing Things Together

 Publish & Subscribe systems take the concept of events and make it a bit more granular.
 Instead of all events going out into the ether, you can make dedicated streams for events to fall into.
 This can make your event system much easier to reason about, but also less flexible.

-In Unity: I actually recommend using something similar to the Scriptable-Objects-Based method Schell Games developed for their games.
+I actually recommend using something similar to the Scriptable-Objects-Based method Schell Games developed for their games.
 You have to do more wiring in the editor, but the overall result is very flexible and designer-friendly.

-In Unreal: Unreal already has a very solid system for Delegates/Events built-in, though it’s not global by default.
+Unreal already has a very solid system for Delegates/Events built-in, though it’s not global by default.

-In Godot: Signals provide a natural starting point for building out events.
+Signals provide a natural starting point for building out events.
 You can get a pretty decent one together by creating signals on a top-level EventManager Node.

 The Observer pattern is kind of ironically named because in most implementations an observer is not actively watching what is being observed, but is being pinged when it updates.
 When your level starts, observers will subscribe to the observable values that are relevant to them, then when the owner of that value changes it, it will go through each active subscriber and notify them that the value has changed.
 Values can be simple values like ints, bools, or floats or they can be larger objects like the entire game state.